MaxwellKJr/malawianwriter/posts/who-am-i.md

 2. Coding
 3. Graphic Designing

-Fro some reason that felt like I am adding something on my resume.
-But yeah that what I mostly spend my free time on.
+*For some reason that felt like I am adding something on my resume.
+But yeah that what I mostly spend my free time on.*

 Now on to the book side of things